dmccreary/signal-processing/docs/prompts/01-concept-enumeration.md

 Please create a numbered list of the 150 most essential concepts in an undergraduate course in signal processing we have described above.
-For each concept, just return the concept name and use acronyms and abbreviations when apprpriate.
+For each concept, just return the concept name and use acronyms and abbreviations when appropriate.
 They will be used to label a network graph.
 Make sure that the concepts are distinct and are not duplicates.

-Start with the most basic foundational concepts that are prerequsites for the course, and then proceed from the basic to the most complex concepts.
+Start with the most basic foundational concepts that are prerequisites for the course, and then proceed from the basic to the most complex concepts.
 Return the numbered list just one concept per line.
 ```